 ➡️ Performing initial tests to establish health in your baby, such as hearing tests, blood test to detect metabolic disorders, etc.

 If healthy, the baby and mother are discharged after instructions and follow-up as guided.
 But at times, ill-health or special care needed for preterm babies can make them need special care in the neonatal intensive care units.

 Care for Preterm babies

-Dr. Vijay has his expertise in treating preterm babies, he has successfully discharged many extreme preterm babies admitted under his care.
+Dr. Vijay Kumar has his expertise in treating preterm babies, he has successfully discharged many extremely preterm babies admitted under his care.

 Challenges associated with preterm babies